raphaelmor/Polyline/README.md

 ```

 ### Swift Package Manager
+To integrate Polyline into an application using [Swift Package Manager](https://swift.org/package-manager/) within Xcode:

+1. Go to File ‣ Swift Packages ‣ Add Package Dependency.
+2. Enter `https://github.com/raphaelmor/Polyline.git` as the package repository and click Next.
+3. Set Rules to Version, Up to Next Major, and enter `5.0.2` as the minimum version requirement.
+Click Next.

-You can integrate Polyline using the [Swift Package Manager](https://swift.org/package-manager/), add the following package to the `dependencies` in your Package.swift file:
+Or to integrate Polyline into another Swift package, add the following package to the `dependencies` in your Package.swift file:

 ```swift
 .package(url: "https://github.com/raphaelmor/Polyline.git", from: "5.0.2")